Drug Lawyer for Possession & Dealing Racine office (near the Village Center Strip Mall)

 Type of Drug Matters for Possession & Trafficking Charges

 Often the most significant factor in the treatment of your drug case is the type of drug involved.
-Unlike in Illinois and many other states, possession of marijuana is still illegal in Racine, Kenosha, and all of Wisconsin.
+Unlike in Illinois and many other states, possession of marijuana is still illegal in Racine and all of Wisconsin.
 But, while still illegal, a marijuana case will not be treated as seriously when compared to possessing a drug such as heroin.
 Often prosecutors will have a sliding scale regarding the type of drug you are charged with and how serious they believe it to be.
 Generally speaking, marijuana is the least serious illegal drug.
-Following marijuana, “party drugs” like ecstasy, LSD, shrooms, and MDMA are the next wrung on the seriousness scale.
+Following marijuana, “party drugs” like ecstasy, LSD, shrooms, and MDMA are the next rung on the seriousness scale.
 Finally, the most serious cases typically include methamphetamine, heroin, opiate-based medications like oxycodone and OxyContin, cocaine, and crack cocaine.

 With the heroin and opioid problems the community is facing in Wisconsin, many prosecutors consider possession of these drugs incredibly serious and attempt to ensure anyone facing charges for these types of drugs is convicted of a felony offense.
 Anytime a person is charged with a felony offense they are facing potential prison time and considerable, lifelong consequences.